Hello to all on this autumn Sunday – hope this finds you well 🙂

 The timeless appeal of Anglo-Indian furniture suits Australian homes, its no nonsense ; many early pieces are made from hardy but beautiful teak timbers.
 We choose each + every piece carefully, drawn towards furniture with aged and worn condition, they maybe dirty – but this often offers protection to original old polishes that really lift when cleaned and waxed – whats not to love…Last but not least this early 20th oak table – this piece quite possibly has come from a convent or similar institution as it has wonderful wear to the stretches and lovely colour to the top, a great piece for home or a retail boutique space piled high with jeans or crockery.If you click on each of the images, the links will take you to all of the pieces on our online store.
 I just loved this detail shot from the photo-shoot, the original French Trumeau mirror in the background is stunning as is the round table, chandelier etc…

-+ just in time for Mothers Day we have added a little instagram feed to our social media bow elementsilove_shop…lots of really cute, smaller finds as well as some of our new lines that might be overlooked online + sale items and discontinued pieces – definitely worth a look!
++ just in time for Mothers Day we have added a little instagram feed to our social media bow elementsilove_shop…a mix of our stock, but always en point… smaller finds as well as latest news and items that might be on sale items – definitely worth a look!